yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

-that, *although the two components, data query and front-end API, are correlated in the same domain, but they require different process to translate the business-domain descriptions to the technical domain specifications, i.e., data model and OpenAPI specifications.* Having a universal ubiquitous language is challenging - the process of involving the business and technical teams for iteratively completing and refining the translation is time-consuming.
+that, *although the two components, data query and front-end API, are correlated in the same domain, but they require different process to translate the business-domain descriptions to the technical domain specifications, i.e., data model and OpenAPI specifications.* One of the possible solutions is to implement an interface by using a generic programming language with the wrapped object-oriented classes to describe these components that serve at different layers in different domains.
+However, finding a universal yet effective approach is challenging - the process of involving the business and technical teams for iteratively completing and refining the translation is time-consuming.

-The [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) technologies may help enhance the efficiency and effectiveness, as most of the mapping between human descriptions and technical implemetnations can be "predicted" by the LLM.
+The [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) technologies may help enhance the efficiency and effectiveness, as most of the mapping between human descriptions and technical implementations can be "predicted" by the LLM.
 The ubiquitous language for b2t can be simply the **human language**!
 The requirements (**NOTE** here the requirements refer to functional ones) can be given by prompts to the LLM via the pre-designed interface.
 The inputs are